 The Great Chinese Famine

 Between 1959 and 1962, China experienced the world’s deadliest famine.
-To deceive the world, the CCP claims it was “three years of natural disasters.”
+To deceive the world, the CCP still claims that it faced three years of “natural disasters.”

-In fact, in 1958, the CCP rashly began the People’s Commune movement and the Great Leap Forward campaign.
-These wild schemes, which depleted grain stocks and decimated Chinese agricultural production, were supported by a deluge of false reports written by officials across all levels of leadership, from rural regions to the cities.
-The CCP used these reports as a basis for collecting grain from the peasants, who were forced to turn in their food, seed, and animal feed to the regime.
+In fact, in 1958, the CCP had rashly begun the People’s Commune movement and the Great Leap Forward.
+These wild schemes, which depleted grain stocks and decimated Chinese agricultural production, were supported by a deluge of false reports claiming bumper harvests produced by officials across all levels of leadership, from rural regions to the cities.
+The CCP used these reports as justification for collecting grain from the peasants, who were forced to turn in their food, seeds, and animal feed to the regime.

-The grain seized by the government was traded for large amounts of Soviet weaponry or for gold that the CCP used to pay off debts as it turned a blind eye to the losses of Chinese lives.
-In just three years, the Great Chinese Famine had wiped out tens of millions of people.
+The grain seized by the government was traded for large amounts of Soviet weaponry or for gold that the CCP used to pay off debts as it turned a blind eye to the loss of Chinese lives.
+In just three years, the Great Famine had wiped out tens of millions of people.

-The Cultural Revolution’s Fanatical Slaughter and Cultural Genocide
+The Cultural Revolution: Slaughter and Cultural Genocide

-On May 16, 1966, the CCP published the “Notice of the Central Committee of the Chinese Communist Party,” which marked the beginning of the Cultural Revolution.
+On May 16, 1966, the CCP published what came to be called the “May 16 Notice,” which marked the beginning of the Cultural Revolution.
 In August, with the children of high-ranking CCP cadres leading the way, students from secondary schools in Beijing formed a band of Red Guards.
 The mob went on a rampage across Beijing, in a frenzy of ransacking, assault, and killing.
-By the end of the month, known as “Red August,” thousands of people in Beijing had been murdered.
+By the end of the month, known as Red August, thousands of people in Beijing had been murdered.

-Deng Xiaoping described a typical case: Kang Sheng, the head of the CCP’s secret police, accused the party secretary of Yunnan Province, Zhao Jianmin, of treason and of being an agent of the Kuomintang.
-Not only was Zhao imprisoned, but his downfall also impacted 1.38 million people throughout the province, of whom 17,000 were persecuted to death and 60,000 were beaten to the point of disability.
+Deng described a typical case: Kang Sheng, the head of the CCP’s secret police, accused the party secretary of Yunnan Province, Zhao Jianmin, of treason and of being an agent of the Kuomintang.
+Not only was Zhao imprisoned, but his downfall also impacted 1.38 million people throughout the province, of whom 170,000 were persecuted to death and 60,000 were beaten to the point of disability.